 What’s a trip to Namibia without a safari?
-As amazing as Namibia’s other attractions are, its safaris are really the big draw for most travellers.
-Our camp was situated in the heart of Etosha National Park, which made it an exceptional spot for game drives.
+As amazing as Namibia‘s other attractions are, its safaris are really the big draw for most travelers.
+Our camp, situated in the heart of Etosha National Park, made it an exceptional spot for game drives.

 This area of Etosha National Park was especially perfect for spotting wildlife.
 This is because the region only gets about 100mm of rain annually, so there’s sparse grass cover.
 In other words, there aren’t too many areas for the big animals to hide!
 On the first day when we headed out in the truck, it wasn’t long before we spotted some lovely zebras:

-We spent a lot of time parked near watering holes, which are bound to bring numerous animals into view.
+We spent a lot of time parked near watering holes, which often bring numerous animals into view.
 Such as this herd of springbok.
 Springbok are characterized by a brown upper body, white underbelly and a dark stripe on their side separating the two.
-Springboks are one of the most common antelopes found in Namibia.
+Springboks are one of the most common antelopes in Namibia.
 During mating season, they engage in a stiff-legged jumping motion called pronking, which also has an added bonus of scaring off predators.

 And of course, we saw plenty of these beauties.
 Giraffes are the tallest animal in the world, and even though their necks are so long, they only have 7 neck bones, the same as us!
 The typical male giraffe can be 18 feet tall, while the females can grow to about 14 feet.

 There’s one big drawback to having such long legs, even with the long neck to match.
 Their necks aren’t quite long enough to bend down to drink water.
 So they rather ungracefully have to spread their front legs so their heads can reach the water: